ruboto/ruboto-irb/README.markdown

 There are also some prebuilt packages available: [github.com/ruboto/ruboto-irb/downloads](http://github.com/ruboto/ruboto-irb/downloads).

+NOTE: To install it to an emulator image, you need to have the emulator running.

 You can also check out the [JRuby on Android](http://groups.google.com/group/ruboto) Google group for more information.

 That's it!
 Have fun!